AyushmaanPandey11/Movie-Recommendation-App/README.md

     - Gpt content
 - Added a Multi-Language Feature in our App
 - Integrate Gpt Apis( get open ai key )
+- Received result from openai api and used the result to fetch movie details from tmdb search movie api.
+- Store the data of movieName and movieResult to redux store.
+- NOTE : Openai takes money to use after a time to use their api so error can come in search your movie